numericfor/numfor/README.md

 The goal of this project is to create a Fortran library similar to [Numpy](https://www.numpy.org)/[Scipy](https://www.scipy.org) for scientific computing.

-This library consists (will consist) of several modules to ease the scientific work.
+This library consists (or rather will eventually consist) of several modules to ease the scientific work.
 It aims to provide user-friendly utilities and relatively-efficient routines for scientific computing, numerical and related work.

 ## Documentation

 Documentation may be found in https://numericfor.github.io/numfor/index.html

-Further information on the capabilities of the library may be learned by exploring the different modules.
+Further information on the capabilities of the library may be learned by exploring the different [modules](https://numericfor.github.io/numfor/namespaces.html).

 It provides:
   + A "submodule" **Utils** with basic, non-specific, functionality used in many (most?) scientific programs.